mvollmer/cockpit-design-elements/elements.md

 concrete.
 And doesn't need to be as polished.
 Maybe some of the items below can be added to the ideals.

+This document is not about workflows or processes or tools like Github, Figma, or Penpot.

 ### No hiding of technology, no draining the swamp

 Cockpit provides access to the technologies available in a Linux